vhscom/after-dark/README.md

   background-color: inherit !important;
 }
 ```

+**Note:** After Dark ships with some example customizations.
+If you would like to keep these, copy the styles from the theme's version of `custom.css` into your site-level `custom.css` file after creating it.

 Custom styles will be automatically be concatenated into a `style` element in the document `head` along with theme and vendor styles.
 See the [Asset Bundling](https://gohugo.io/hugo-pipes/bundling/) section of the [Hugo Pipes](https://gohugo.io/hugo-pipes/) documentation for a better understanding of how this works.